rudybroersma/check_ssd/README.md

 - smartctl for retrieving SMART data
 - storcli for managing LSI controllers
 - tw_cli for managing 3Ware controllers
+- nvme-cli for managing nvme disks
 - bc for calculations
 - awk for string manipulation
 - head/tail for output filtering
 - sed for string manipulation
+- tr for removing characters

 ## Example